 Rounds may occur at the bedside to encourage patient involvement, but in today’s fast-paced hospitals, it’s increasingly rare for the patient and providers to be available at the same time.

-Instead, rounds are often held at the nurses’ station or in a conference room both for convenience and to ensure confidentiality.
+Instead, patient rounds are often held at the nurses’ station or in a conference room both for convenience and to ensure confidentiality.
 Technology now allows providers to participate in rounds remotely.

 The Role of Nurses in Rounds